BuvinJT/distbuilder/docs/index.md

 ## Additional Project Goals

-In addition to everything which is already flesh out and functional within it, "Distribution Builder" will soon supply a **new development paradigm**...
+In addition to everything which is already fleshed out and functional within it, "Distribution Builder" will soon supply a **new development paradigm**...
 Using the obfuscation and library management features, it will provide the ability for collaborators to work on a **Python** project together, **without directly sharing source code**!